Evaluating the use of e-assessment in a first-year pure mathematics module: Implementation

 The teaching intervention was implemented in a first-year UK undergraduate mathematics module, Introduction to Proofs, which I taught for three years.
 This module introduced a large cohort of approximately 300 to 350 first-year undergraduate mathematics students to the language of pure mathematics, and it had an emphasis on definitions, proofs and their techniques.
 It covered fundamental concepts such as logical propositions, basic set theory and cardinality, functions and relations, and topics from elementary number theory.

-Initially, the module was assessed solely via a summative end-of-term exam and formative weekly written homework assignments, which were encouraged but not compulsary.
+Initially, the module was assessed solely via a summative end-of-term exam and formative weekly written homework assignments, which were encouraged but not compulsory.
 In my second year of teaching, I introduced bi-weekly online quizzes, which formed part of the module's summative assessment and which replaced every other written homework assignment.

-According to Heijne-Penninga in \cite{heijne}, open book assessments enable students to demonstrate a better understanding of learning material since they are able to answer questions ``by reading and thinking rather than reading and memorizing".
-Other studies have shown that open book assessments reduce the need for cramming and thereby cause less stress and anxiety before and during an assessment \cite{feldhusen, michaels, theo}.
+According to \cite{heijne}, open book assessments enable students to demonstrate a better understanding of learning material since they are able to answer questions ``by reading and thinking rather than reading and memorizing" (p.~16).
+Other studies have shown that open book assessments reduce the need for cramming and thereby cause less stress and anxiety before and during an assessment \cite[]{feldhusen, michaels, theo}.
 Since one of the aims of the online quizzes was for students to meaningfully engage with their learning material as opposed to students cramming and merely memorising their learning material, these studies supported my choice for the online quizzes to be of open book form.

-Being the university's choice of platform for students, I used BlackBoard to implement the quizzes.
-Working with BlackBoard had several advantages -- it allowed the use of \LaTeX, automatic marking, automatic and individual feedback tailored to students' selected answer choices, and it supported a variety of question types.
+Being the university's choice of e-learning platform for students, I used Blackboard to implement the quizzes.
+While the assessment system STACK is dedicated to the e-learning platform Moodle, working with Blackboard nevertheless had several advantages -- it allowed the use of \LaTeX, automatic marking, automatic and individual feedback tailored to students' selected answer choices, and it supported a variety of question types.
 In addition, it offered the feature to randomise in which order questions and answer choices appeared.
 This had the advantage that each students would see a different version of the same quiz.